“Save our wolves!”

 Save Our Wolves!
 How to Save the Creatures Who Howl At the Midnight Sky.

-“The iconic Algonquin Wolf is the only threatened species in Ontario that the Ministry of Natural Resources and Forestry deliberately allows people to kill.” – Dianne Saxe
+“The iconic Algonquin Wolf is the only threatened species in Ontario that you can hunt.
+The Ministry of Natural Resources and Forestry deliberately allows people to kill this wolf.” – Dianne Saxe

 LOVE THE WOLF?
 LET OUR ELECTED FAT CATS KNOW!

-Laws to protect endangered Canis lupus — the wild wolf — have been in and out of favour in North America, Northern Europe and other countries of the world for decades.
+Laws to protect endangered Canis lupus — the wild wolf — have been in and out of favour for decades.
+Especially in North America and Northern Europe.
 Punched back and forth like a hot volleyball.

 In 1973 President Richard Nixon signed The Endangered Species Act into law.
 The U.S. Supreme Court called it “the most comprehensive legislation for the preservation of endangered species enacted by any nation.”
 They were right.
 President Nixon is still respected around the world for the ESA.
 Including here in Canada.
 Along with Teddy Roosevelt, Richard Nixon is a hero of mine.[1]